crate/tsperf/DATA_GENERATOR.md

 Default: -1

-`BATCH_SIZE` is only taken into account when [INGEST MODE](#ingest_mode) is set to `1`.
+`BATCH_SIZE` is only taken into account when [INGEST MODE](#ingest_mode) is set to `True`.
 The value of `BATCH_SIZE` defines how many rows will be inserted with one insert statement.
 If the value is smaller or equal to `0` the [Batch Size Automator](#batch-size-automator) will take control over the batch size and dynamically adjusts the batch size to get the best insert performance.

 #### DATABASE